Visyond/website-hugo/site/content/solutions/analysts-and-consultants.md

 ---
 title: Analysts and consultants
-topTitle: Transform The Way You Analyze Data
+topTitle: 'Transform The Way You Analyze & Present Data and Make Better Decisions, faster'
 topSubTitle: >-
   As an analyst or consultant, you constantly analyse and recommend the best course of action based on the numbers.
 Visyond makes this process smooth and